rust-lang/book/src/if-let.md

 ```

 `if let` takes a pattern and an expression, separated by an `=`.
 It works
-exactly like a `match`, where the expression is given to the `match`, and the
+exactly like a `match`, where the expression is given to the `match` and the
 pattern is its first arm.
 In other words, you can think of `if let` as syntax
 sugar: